Overcooked 2 Tips and Strategies to Serve You 3 Star Victory

 2. Watch Your Pots and Pans

 Once a pot or pan has ingredients in it and is over the burner, it starts cooking.
-If a pot or pan stays on the burner for too long, they will start a fire — so make sure you’re watching them.
+If a pot or pan stays on the burner for too long, it will start a fire—so make sure you’re watching them.
 An exclamation mark and audible warning begin after a few moments, which is helpful when the kitchen is chaotic.

 The cooking timer gets delayed once you add another ingredient, so if you’re making soup and it’s about to burn, just toss in another ingredient to reset the timer.
 If there are no ingredients available, just take the pot or pan off the burner and place it on the counter.
 It stops cooking but picks up where it left off once replaced.